President's Welcome Message

 View the Code of Student Rights and Responsibilities at IvyTech.edu/studentcode.

 The College focuses a great deal of attention deal of attention and efforts in making sure that the correct textbooks are on the shelves or available through distance education services.
-Each region maintains a Bookstore where students may buy textbooks and supplies.
-Bookstores are managed by Follett Higher Education Group, the largest campus store operation in North America.
+Each campus maintains a Bookstore where students may buy textbooks and supplies.
+Bookstores are currently managed by Barnes & Noble.
 Employees are on hand to assist with selecting appropriate course materials for registered classes.
 To ensure accuracy, and to expedite the process, students should bring a copy of their course schedule.
-Students can determine which textbooks and course supplies are needed at IvyTech.edu/bookstore/3491.html.

 Textbooks can also be purchased online for any courses offered at Ivy Tech by visiting IvyTech.edu/bookstore.
 Textbooks will be shipped within 48 hours of placing the order for orders placed during business hours: Monday through Friday, 8:00 am to 5:00 pm.

 The Career Development office at Ivy Tech Community College helps students and alumni in all stages of the career development process, from the day they are admitted to years after they graduate.
 Whether students are starting, changing or advancing their careers, career development staff helps students develop a plan to reach their goals through the following student and alumni services:

 - Career exploration, advising and planning through a variety of assessments and tools

 - Professional document preparation that includes resume, cover-letters, LinkedIn profile and portfolio

 - Networking opportunities that includes faculty, career fairs and on-campus recruiting

 - Employment research that includes job market trends, graduate survey statistics and resource guides